The Decembrist (The Blacklist)

 "The Decembrist" is the eighth episode of the second season of the television series The Blacklist, aired on NBC on November 10, 2014.
 The episode was directed by Michael Watkins, and written by Jon Bokenkamp and John Eisendrath.
 This episode serves as the season's fall finale; the show returned on February 1, 2015 after the 49th Super Bowl.

 The Blacklist number for this episode is No. 12.

-In this episode, Raymond "Red" Reddington (James Spader) reveals the whereabouts of his rival Berlin's (Peter Stormare) long-lost daughter, and attempts to hunt down the person responsible for his belief she was dead.
+In this episode, Raymond "Red" Reddington (James Spader) reveals the whereabouts of his rival Berlin's (Peter Stormare) long-lost daughter, and attempts to hunt down the person responsible for his belief that she was dead.
 Federal agent Keen (Megan Boone) ponders murdering her ex-husband Tom Keen (Ryan Eggold) after chaining him in a secret hole for months.

 Upon airing, the episode was watched by 9.75 million viewers, and attained an 18-49 rating of 2.5, placing first in its time slot and second for the night, behind only its lead-in show The Voice.

 Plot

-Federal agent Keen (Megan Boone) shoots her husband Tom Keen (Ryan Eggold).
-She orders Raymond "Red" Reddington (James Spader) to leave so she can completely murder him; instead, she chains him in a hole, and he reveals details regarding ex-KGB Berlin (Peter Stormare) and several other people on Red's Blacklist.
-A side-line reveals Federal agent Keen chained Tom in a hole for months.

-Returning to the main story, Red meets with Berlin, then reveals his daughter Zoe (Scottie Thompson) is alive, and he presents her to him, thus making their feud pointless because Berlin believed Red killed her.
-Red asks Berlin 'who told you the lie?'; he reveals the person's identity as The Decembrist.
-Red and Berlin join to interview several people to discuss The Decembrist's identity.
-They realize it is long-time government agent, the evil manipulative Fitch (Alan Alda).
-Because his problem was believing him, ex-KGB Berlin decides to kill Fitch.

-In another side-line, Red reveals to Federal agent Keen he is working with Berlin and he knows she keeps Tom chained in a hole.
-This infuriates her because her next promotion depends on arresting Berlin; Red expresses disappointment Elizabeth did not trust him.
-While chained, Tom tells Elizabeth she will not kill him despite her supposed desire.
-An innocent security-guard routinely checks the boat, so Federal agent Keen adds him to the growing list of people she is illegally imprisoning.
-While Federal agent Keen observes, Tom kills the guard; her associate holds her.
-Elizabeth orders Tom to snitch on the location of Berlin; Tom says if she releases him, he will be her snitch.
-Elizabeth asks for Federal agent Ressler's (Diego Klattenhoff) assistance.
-The two Federal agents free him after he snitches on Berlin.
-Federal agent Ressler threatens Tom some more.